fgauna12/fgauna12.github.io/_posts/2019-12-05-psychological-safety.md

 > In a team with high psychological safety, teammates feel safe to **take risks** around their team members.
 They feel confident that no one on the team will embarrass or punish anyone else for admitting a mistake, asking a question, or offering a new idea.

 It feels good to work with smart people.
 It feels even better when they are not jerks.
-Working with a jerk and _putting up_ with them could be incredibly taxing.
+Working with a jerk and _putting up_ with them could be incredibly taxing, regardless of how talented.